greater-than/StringBender/README.md

 # StringBender
 Sub-class of Python `str` that adds case conversion functions.
-They are especially useful for tranforming data model field names,  ex: REST (camelCase) to Python (snake_case).
+They are especially useful for transforming data model field names,  ex: REST (camelCase) to Python (snake_case).

 ### Table of Contents